 - “Use access control instead of keys.”

-Using an electronic access system gives you much closer control over who gets in and out of the building—and when.
+Using an electronic access control system gives you much closer control over who gets in and out of the building—and when.
 It gives you a record of exactly who goes in and out, at what time, and through which entrance.
 It also enables a school to restrict access to certain days and times.

 - “Video surveillance can solve a lot of problems.”